eligrey/FileSaver.js/README.md

         }
     }, false);

-This isn't that useful unless you're saving very large files (e.g. generated video).
+This is only useful when you're saving very large files (e.g. generated video).

 ![Tracking image](https://in.getclicky.com/212712ns.gif)